7 inspirational scientists that you've probably never heard of...

 He discovered that the incidence of puerperal fever (high fever following childbirth) could be drastically cut by simply using hand disinfection in childbirth clinics.

-Even though his methods reduced mortality below 1%, his ideas were rejected by the medical community at the time.
+Even though his methods reduced mortality below 1%, his ideas were rejected by the medical community at the time and he remains quite an unknown scientist.

 It wasn’t until 20 years later, when Louis Pasteur formulated his famous germ theory, that Semmelweis’ ideas were accepted in the mainstream.